AdrianJason/RetailSalesPredictor/README.md

 * MAPE (Mean Absolute Percentage Error): The MAPE is 20.37%, which means that on average, the model's predicted sales values were within +/- 20.37% of the actual sales values.

 Overall, the model appears to have performed reasonably well for Store 1, Item 1, with RMSE, MAE, MSE, and MAPE values indicating that the predicted sales values were generally within a few units or percentage points of the actual sales values.
-To evaluate the scalability and practicality of our Facebook Prophet model, we deployed it on 50 store and item combinations and stored the results in a dataframe.
+To evaluate the scalability and practicality of our Facebook Prophet model, we deployed it on all store and item combinations and stored the results in a dataframe.
 This allowed us to easily access and analyze the predicted sales values for each combination using simple queries.

 The results of the model were encouraging, with the predicted sales values closely following the actual sales values for most store and item combinations.
 The model was able to capture seasonal trends and overall sales performance, making it a useful tool for forecasting sales in retail stores.